The Academic Campus

 Computing and Information Services (CIS) creates and manages a campus environment to enable the productive use of information technologies for teaching, learning, research, administration and outreach.

-The Service Desk is centrally located in the College Center to provde IT support, ID card services, technology training, certified Apple Store, and repairs.
-Media Resources is also located in the College Center providing classroom support, poster priting, and AV loaners.
+The Service Desk is centrally located in the College Center to provide IT support, ID card services, technology training, certified Apple Store, and repairs.
+Media Resources is also located in the College Center providing classroom support, poster printing, and AV loaners.

 Public computing is available in the College Center, the library and some academic buildings where students have access to shared software, academic resources and printers.
 The library is home to the Digital Media Zone, a state-of-the-art space for collaborative learning and technology exploration.
 Other facilities include a Scientific Visualization Lab, Geographic Information Systems Lab and Video Editing Lab.

 CIS offers Google Apps for Education as a communication and collaboration tool for students, faculty and employees.
 CIS also provides Office 365 licenses on request.
 Additional services include technology training, A/V support, equipment loans, poster printing, video services, and imaging services.

 The Vassar Farm and Ecological Preserve